Congress of Leaders of World and Traditional Religions

-The Congress of Leaders of World and Traditional Religions is held once every three years in Astana, Kazakhstan.
-The Congress was initiated by President Nursultan Nazarbaev of the Republic of Kazakhstan 19 years ago.
+The Congress of Leaders of World and Traditional Religions is held once every three years in Astana (then known as Nur-Sultan), Kazakhstan.
+The Congress was initiated by President Nursultan Nazarbaev.
+The Congress attempts to foster mutual recognition among religious leaders and facilitate their constructive cooperation in addressing social, cultural, and religious issues.

+The Congress is regularly attended by representatives of the clergy from Islam, Christianity, Judaism, Buddhism, Shintoism, Taoism, and other traditional religions.

+History

+The first Congress of Leaders of World and Traditional Religions came to life following the September 11 attacks on the United States in 2001, along with Pope John Paul II's second 'Spirit of Assisi' meeting in 2002.
+The Congress has grown from 17 delegations in the 1st Congress to over 100 participants, including Pope Francis, in the 7th Congress.

+Congresses over the years

-1st Congress of Leaders of World and Traditional Religions
+1st Congress

 On September 23 and 24, 2003, Astana hosted the first Congress of Leaders of World and Traditional Religions.
 The congress was attended by 17 delegations from 23 countries.
 The forum focused mainly on countering terrorism and extremism issues.

-2nd Congress of Leaders of World and Traditional Religions
+2nd Congress

 On September 12 and 13, 2006, Astana hosted the second Congress of Leaders of World and Traditional Religions, which was attended by delegations from 29 countries.
 The congress was held in a new building designed for the event, the Palace of Peace and Reconciliation.
 The central topic of discussion was “Religion, Society and International Security.”

 The congress was recognized in the Congressional Record by Congressman Ben Chandler of Kentucky who called Kazakhstan "a model of religious diversity."

 As a result of the forum, a joint Declaration was adopted calling on representatives of all religions to resolve conflict situations through peaceful dialogue.

-3rd Congress of Leaders of World and Traditional Religions
+3rd Congress

-On July 1–2, 2009, Astana hosted the third Congress of Leaders of World and Traditional Religions.
+On July 1 and 2, 2009, Astana hosted the third Congress of Leaders of World and Traditional Religions.
 About 400 delegates representing 77 delegations from 35 countries attended the event.
 A central theme of the congress was “The role of religious leaders in building a world based on tolerance, mutual respect and cooperation.”

-4th Congress of Leaders of World and Traditional Religions
+4th Congress

-The 4th Congress took place in Astana on May 30–31, 2012.
+The 4th Congress took place in Astana between May 30 and 31, 2012.
 85 delegations from 40 countries attended the congress with the central theme being “Peace and Harmony as the Choice of Mankind.”

 Within the framework of this forum, the first meeting of the Council of Religious Leaders was held, whose activities are aimed at determining the mechanisms of interaction with other foreign organizations in the cultural and economic spheres.

-5th Congress of Leaders of World and Traditional Religions
+5th Congress

-Astana hosted the 5th Congress on June 10–11, 2015.
+Astana hosted the 5th Congress between June 10 and 11, 2015.
 The theme of the event was "Dialogue of Religious Leaders and Politicians in the Name of Peace and Development".
 During the Congress, Kazakhstan President Nursultan Nazarbayev met with UN Secretary General Ban Ki-moon and Jordan's King Abdullah II.
 80 delegations from 42 countries attended the event.